Dangers of Power Cutting Tools

 Typical hazards/causes of cuts and lacerations:

-Failure to wear cut-resistant gloves or wearing improper gloves for job
+- Failure to wear cut-resistant gloves or wearing improper gloves for the job

 Personal Protection Equipment (PPE) and Good Cutting Safety Habits

 Using the proper personal protective equipment (PPE) can prevent or lessen the severity of injuries to workers using powered cutting tools.
 Employers must ensure that PPE is in good working condition prior to starting work.
 And safety-conscious workers closely inspect their PPE every time before using it.
 This includes:

 - Comfortably fitting and the right size of eye/face protection such as safety glasses

 - The right glove for the job.
 Comfort is most important because if gloves are not comfortable, workers probably won’t wear them.

 - Use the proper tool for the job and closely inspect it before use.

 - Keep the work area clear.

 - Keep the item you are cutting secured; don’t hold the item you are cutting with your hand!

 - Use a sharp blade and safely replace/store dull blades.